ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 When the "Censored" extended error code is included in the DNS response, the "c", "j", "o", and "l" fields may be conveyed in the EXTRA-TEXT field.
+The sub-error codes defined in this specification are not applicable to the "Censored" extended error code and MUST NOT be used in conjunction with it.

 ## Client Processing Response {#client-processing}